adityachaturvedi13/walmart-analysis/README.md

 ## Data Source

 The dataset used for this project was obtained from the Kaggle Walmart Sales Forecasting Competition.
-It includes sales transactions from three Walmart branches: Mandalay, Yangon, and Naypyitaw. [cite: 3, 4, 5]
+It includes sales transactions from three Walmart branches: Mandalay, Yangon, and Naypyitaw.

 ## Data Description